Energy-Saving-Trust/Design-System/guidelines/accessibility.md

 **This means we create a simpler and perhaps less flashier design to priortise the needs of all users.**

 ### 1. Colour
-- Use tools like the WCAG Contrast Checker to verify contrast ratios.
+- Use tools like the [Adobe Contrast Checker](https://color.adobe.com/create/color-contrast-analyzer) to verify contrast ratios.
 - Ensure a minimum contrast ratio of 4.5:1 for text against background.
 - Use tools to check color contrast and make adjustments as necessary.
 - Text and interactive elements (buttons, links, clickable icons) should have a contrast ratio of at least 4.5:1 against their background.